 Recovery of rights

 3 A Member State which concludes a written agreement with the Secretary-General setting out a specific repayment schedule for the settlement of its arrears shall recover the right to vote lost on account of its arrears as from the date of receipt by ITU of the first instalment in accordance with the terms of the written agreement, subject to the provisions of No. 210 of the Constitution.

-Similarly, for a Sector Member which concludes such a written agreement with the Secretary-General, the suspension of its participation in the work of the Sector or Sectors concerned shall be lifted as from the date of receipt by ITU of the first instalment in accordance with the terms of the written agreement.
+Similarly, for a Sector Member, [Associate, Academia] which concludes such a written agreement with the Secretary-General, the suspension of its participation in the work of the Sector or Sectors concerned shall be lifted as from the date of receipt by ITU of the first instalment in accordance with the terms of the written agreement.

+4 No. 169 of the Constitution shall not be taken into account provided that the Member States concerned have submitted their arrears repayment schedules to the Secretary-General, and agreed on those schedules with the Secretary-General, and for as long as they strictly comply with them and with the associated conditions, and that failure to comply with the repayment schedule and associated conditions shall result in the cancellation of the special arrears account.

+[The procedure for restoration of rights will similarly be implemented for a Sector Member, Associate and Academia]

 Repayment period

+5

-4 The maximum repayment period for Member States and Sector Members is five (5) years.
-However, for Member States listed as LDCs by the United Nations, the repayment period may be extended to ten (10) years However, for Member States listed as LDCs by the United Nations, the repayment period may be extended to ten (10) years.
+The maximum repayment period for Member States and Sector Members would generally be up to five (5) years for developed countries, up to ten (10) years for developing countries, and fifteen (15) years for least developed countries.
+For Academia and Associates the period would be up to five (5) years.

+6 In accordance with Resolution 41 (Rev. Dubai, 2018), the Council is authorized to take appropriate additional measures in exceptional circumstances related to extension of repayment schedules, write-off of bad debts and accrued interests.

 Temporary reduction of class of contribution

-5 A Member State wishing to settle its arrears within a shorter period than that indicated in § 4 may, for this purpose, request a temporary reduction in its class of contribution, provided that this reduction complies with the scale of contributions set out in Article 33 of the Convention.
+7 A Member State wishing to settle its arrears within a [any] shorter period than that indicated in § 4 may, for this purpose, request a temporary reduction in its class of contribution, provided that this reduction complies with the scale of contributions set out in Article 33 of the Convention.
 Such a request, duly substantiated, shall be submitted to the Council for approval.

-6 If, however, the Member State concerned subsequently chooses, during the repayment period, to reduce its class of contribution under the relevant provisions of Article 28 of the Constitution, the temporary reduction approved by the Council will only apply up to the date of entry into force of the new class chosen under Article 28.
+8 If, however, the Member State concerned subsequently chooses, during the repayment period, to reduce its class of contribution under the relevant provisions of Article 28 of the Constitution, the temporary reduction approved by the Council will only apply up to the date of entry into force of the new class chosen under Article 28.